ga-curriculum/programmers-tools-prework/command-line/README.md

 ### Up Next...

-We are going to chat about the Bootcamp Mindset.
+We are going to chat about the Data Science Course Mindset.

 <br>